-15 DIY Wine Bottle Bird Feeder Plans You Can Build Today (with Pictures)
+13 Free DIY Wine Bottle Bird Feeder Plans You Can Build Today (With Pictures)

 Wine bottle bird feeders are an excellent way to use up your old wine bottles, feed the local birds, and improve your yard’s appearance all at the same time.
 If you have some old wine bottles and are looking for some plans, we’ve got you covered.
 We’ve scoured the internet for every bird feeder plan we could find, and we’ll list them for you here.
 We’ll provide you with pictures and a short description of each one so you can learn a little more about them and can find one right for you and your skill level.

 The designs we list here will be of all different styles and shapes, but they will all function similarly.
 The most common style is to build a frame that keeps the bottle in place.
 The bottle is usually filled with seed and placed upside down, so it pours out into a small tray.
 When the tray is full, the seeds stop coming out, and as the birds eat them, more escape from the bottle to fill the tray.
 This type of feeder allows you to place a huge amount of seed in the feeder, and it will stay dry as long as it stays in the bottle.
 A single bottle full of seeds may last an entire season, and the less you handle the feeder, the more the birds will frequent it.

 Our list’s first plan is not that difficult to build and comes with detailed plans that are freely available.
 There are a few curved angles to cut, but the result is a durable and attractive feeder that will last several years.

 The How To Specialist bottle feeder is easy to build and only requires a few materials.
 There are some curved cuts, but you will make them with a small saw, a file, and some sandpaper.
 The feeder in this image has no finish, but you can add any finish you want.